 Career Opportunity: Operating Systems and Compilers, Database engines, Gaming industry, Financial platforms,

-Visual Basic .NET continues to hold the sixth position as last year in the most popular programming languages list for 2019.
+Even though Visual Basic .NET continues to hold the sixth position as last year in the most popular programming languages list for 2019, there is an overall decline in the ratings of the language.
 It is one of Microsoft’s OOP languages which combines the power of .NET Framework-based classes and run-time environment.
 Derived from VB6, it is well known for the development of GUI applications making tasks easier for programmers and improving productivity.
-For coders, VB .NET offers a fast and easy way to create desktop applications for Windows platform as well as web-services and web development.
+For coders, VB .NET offers a fast and easy way to create desktop applications for the Windows platform as well as web-services and web development.

 Career Opportunity: Senior Engineer, Software Developer, DevOps Engineer, QA Automation Engineer

 Career Opportunity: Web Developer, Software Developer, App Developer, UI/UX Engineer

 8. PHP for Web Development

 Objective C is the main programming language that was once used by Apple to create and manage OS X and iOS.
 Even though Apple introduced its new Swift language in 2014, most of iOS is still written in Objective-C. This object-oriented programming language works well for all general purposes like many other languages.
 It adds Smalltalk-style messaging feature to the C programming language.
 One of the reasons it remains among top programming languages of 2018 is its ability to use any of the compilers and syntaxes that come along with different C-based languages.